gbogdanovski/bc-webhooks-consumer/README.md

+# Bigcommerce Webhooks Consumer APP

+Its a NodeJS app that will receive BC webhooks payload, validates it and sends it to AEC via Kafka topic and CIDP.

+### - Requirements:

+- Firebase on Google Cloud or local running emulator
+- Keycloak credentials for getting access token used for sending data to CIDP
+- NgRok for exposing https endpoint from your local running instance
+- No operating system dependencies

+## Description

 start ngrok: `ngrok http 8000` start local firebase emulator: `firebase emulators:start --project bc-webhooks-consumer --import=./firestore_data --export-on-exit` deploy using this manual: `https://cloud.google.com/run/docs/quickstarts/build-and-deploy/nodejs`